 Using a library database

 [Section title: Browsing online journals]

+Scene 3: Voice-over

+[optional: record videos for demos by sharing computer screen]

 One way to look for journal articles is to browse through some relevant journals.
 If you know the title of a journal that’s relevant to your research topic, you can access that journal through your library’s website and browse through recent issues of the journal to see what is being published.